Self-care is a word that keeps emerging in news articles and company-wide employee emails during the coronavirus pandemic.

 Due to the unprecedented stress many individuals face, some companies are re-establishing their Employee Assistance Program (EAP) and insurance plan's mental health benefits for all individuals who might be experiencing increased emotional stress, anxiety, difficulty sleeping, or need objective support of a counselor.

 These resources, and others like it, have been vital for many individuals having a difficult time.
+You can also become a Wellness Coach and help others find their own self-care routines.

 The Importance of Self Care